supreethprajwal/supreethprajwal.github.io/index.md

   PhD in Electrical and Computer Engineering
   Advisors: [Shamim Nemati](http://nematilab.info/people/shamim/index.html) and [Gari Clifford](http://gdclifford.info/people/gari)

 + National Institute of Technology - Karnataka, India, *August 2011 - May 2015*
   B.Tech in Electronics and Communication Engineering

+---
+## Professional Experience

++ **Microsoft Research, Cambridge, UK**, *May 2018 - Present*
+  **Research Intern**
+  Working in the Healthcare AI team on developing interpretable models for predicting clinical outcomes of patients with Traumatic Brain Injury

++ **Qualcomm, Bangalore, India **, *May 2014 - July 2014*
+  **Engineering Intern**
+  Worked in the System Performance Team to review the thermal framework of Qualcomm’s flagship Snap-dragon chipsets